jorshi/drumblender/README.md

 git submodule update --init --recursive
 ```

+## Inference
+Show an example of running model inference on a single file.
+- Perhaps, also include as an example blending of the different elements using different samples.

-### Dataset
+## Dataset
-We used a private dataset of commenrcially recorded and produced one-shot acoustic and electronic drum samples.
-We can't share those, but for example we've included a data config using [Freesound One-Shot Percussive Sounds](https://zenodo.org/record/3665275).
+We used a private dataset of commercially recorded and produced one-shot acoustic and electronic drum samples.
+We unfortunately can't share those, but we've included a config using [Freesound One-Shot Percussive Sounds](https://zenodo.org/record/3665275) to provide an example of dataset configuration and training.

 To download a pre-processed version of that dataset:
 ```bash